 Artstor’s support team receives many questions from students who have been instructed to use Artstor for a class, but cannot figure out how to access or use the resource.
 Help your students by getting ahead of some of their most frequently asked questions:

 Students must register for an account in order to access from off campus or download images from Artstor.
-You can share this how-to video with them, or download a PDF version.
+You can share this how-to video with them.

 Video URL: https://youtu.be/hkO4YTt0794

 Share these how-to materials with your students to help them learn how to create PowerPoint presentations directly in Artstor:

 Video URL: https://youtu.be/cmHqLmw-Jqw